Skip to main content

 • “I appreciate that the game offers plenty of free content, making it accessible for everyone without forcing in-game purchases.”

-• “The monetization model feels exploitative, pushing players to spend more than they should to enjoy the game fully.”
+• “The monetization model feels exploitative, with constant prompts to spend more money.”

 • humor